Skip to main content

 • International Financial Reporting Standards

-The corporate financial framework of Mali is determined by legislation issued by two regional bodies: The West African Economic and Monetary Union (WAEMU) and the Organization for the Harmonization of Business Law in Africa (OHADA).
-Mali, as a member of the two regional groups, harmonizes national laws with directives issued at the regional level.
+The corporate financial reporting framework of Mali is determined by legislation issued by two regional organizations: the West African Economic and Monetary Union (WAEMU) and the Organisation pour l’Harmonisation en Afrique du Droit des Affaires (OHADA).
+As a member of both regional bodies, Mali harmonizes national legislation with directives and regulations issued at the regional level.

 Current Status: Partially Adopted